stijn-dejongh/lovecraft_public_domain/raw_converts/se.md

   The days wore on, and the Stubbses grew very sad over the coming loss of their home and still but nobody seemed able to do anything about it.
 One day a party of hunters from the city chanced to stray over the old farm, and one of them found the gold!!
-Hiding his discovery from his companions, he feigned rattlesnake-bite and went to the Stubbs&rsquo; cottage for aid of the usual kind.
+Hiding his discovery from his companions, he feigned rattlesnake-bite and went to the Stubbs' cottage for aid of the usual kind.
 Ermengarde opened the door and saw him.
-He also saw her, and in that moment resolved to win her and the gold. &ldquo;For my old mother&rsquo;s sake I must&rdquo;&mdash;he cried loudly to himself. &ldquo;No sacrifice is too great!&rdquo;
+He also saw her, and in that moment resolved to win her and the gold.
+"For my old mother's sake I must "--he cried loudly to himself.
+"No sacrifice is too great! "

     Chapter V.    The City Chap